cakephp/app/README.md

 ## Configuration

-Read and edit `config/app.php` and setup the 'Datasources' and any other configuration relevant for your application.
+Read and edit `config/app.php` and setup the `'Datasources'` and any other configuration relevant for your application.

+## Layout
+The app skeleton uses [Foundation](http://foundation.zurb.com/) CSS framework by default.
+You can, however, replace it with any other framework or custom styles.